Frequently Asked Questions

 What do primates eat in the wild?

 The primates eat a variety of fruits, vegetables, leaves and insect prey.
-Some species eat no form of meat; other species even subsist on small birds, bird eggs, lizards, frogs, toads, scorpions and snails.
+Some species eat no form of meat whilst other species subsist on small birds, bird eggs, lizards, frogs, toads, scorpions and snails.

 Simply said – because you will relish every moment.
 It is wonderful to see both primates and birds live a life of freedom.
 No cages, just enjoying life, as they should in a wild and natural habitat.